Campaign of the Month: October 2017

 - The Book of Nod

 New Orleans’ Caitiff are a wretched lot.
-While there are few cities in which the clanless are truly welcome, they can still eke out a tolerable existence in many domains.
+There are few cities in which the clanless are truly welcome, they can still eke out a tolerable existence in many domains.
 Not so in the Big Easy.
 New Orleans has always hewed closer to the Old World than the New in its sensibilities, and the city is ruled by an extremely traditional Prince.
-Vidal regards the clanless as little better than vermin and has ordered his officials to exterminate them on sight.
+Vidal regards the clanless as little better than vermin, and though he does not order them killed on sight (this would drive them to his rivals), they are subject to even harsher discriminationand has ordered his officials to exterminate them on sight.
 Caitiff who seek succor from the Prince’s rivals find their lot little better.
 Baron Cimitiere will accept even clanless Vodouisants into his flock, so long as they are willing to be treated as second-class citizens.
 Those who protest this treatment, or who simply do not share his followers’ faith, face the wrath of the loa.
 Savoy, in contrast, is only too happy to grant Caitiff his permission to dwell within the already overcrowded French Quarter.
 The Toreador ruthlessly exploits them for this privilege, and clanless who cease to useful or cooperative to the French Quarter Lord are swiftly expelled into Vidal’s territory, where nigh-certain death awaits.
 Many Caitiff, consequently, are either Anarchs or have taken up with no covenant at all.

 - Josue Vendredi (e. mid 20th century)